jcwinters/ha-saj-esolar-cloud/README.md

 A Home Assistant integration for SAJ eSolar cloud service, focused on H1 inverters with battery storage.

+This integration is a complete rewrite focused on H1 inverters with battery storage, using the cloud API.
+The "Air" suffix denotes its cloud-based nature and distinguishes it from other SAJ eSolar integrations.

 ## Features

 - Configuration through Home Assistant UI